codefresh-io/cap-docs.codefresh.io/_docs/incubation/shared-configuration.md

   As part of the set up for a hosted runtime, you must select the Git Organization for which to create the runtime installation repo.
 Codefresh then creates the repo for the shared runtime configuration.

 * Hybrid runtimes
-  When you install the first runtime in the cluster for an account, you can define the shared configuration repo through the `--shared-config-repo` flag.
+  When you install the first hybrid runtime for an account, you can define the shared configuration repo through the `--shared-config-repo` flag.
 If the flag is omitted, and the runtime account does not have a shared configuration repo, it is created in the runtime installation repo, in `shared-config` root.

 > Currently, Codefresh supports a single shared runtime configuration repo per account.